kotikotprojects/TeleDiffusionBot/README.md

 ### DB_PATH
 Path to folder where `db` and `dbmeta` are stored. `dbmeta` is file, that you need to copy when moving to other hosting to restore database.
-Path can be `.` to store in same folder
+Path can be `.` to store in same folder.
+For me now it is `/home/barstiger/db/TeleDiffusionBot`

 ### ENCRYPTION_KEY
 Password to encrypt some database fields.
 Do not share it.